Reddimus/Nvidia_Jetson-curriculum/README.md

 # Nvidia Jetson Nano Curriculum

-A comprehensive guide to using the Nvidia Jetson platform

 This is a curriculum for learning how to use the Nvidia Jetson platform.
 This will link to various resource, tutorials, and projects that will help you get started with the Jetson platform.

 ## Getting Started

 Visit the [NVIDIA Jetson Nano Getting Started Page](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) and follow the instructions.

-> **Note:** For the Nvidia Jetson Orin Developer Kit, refer to the [Initial Setup Guide for Jetson Orin Nano Developer Kit](https://www.jetson-ai-lab.com/initial_setup_jon.html).
+> **Note:** For the Nvidia Jetson **Orin** Developer Kit, refer to the [Initial Setup Guide for Jetson Orin Nano Developer Kit](https://www.jetson-ai-lab.com/initial_setup_jon.html).

-> **Tip:** The Nvidia Jetson Nano 2GB Developer Kit may work for some projects, but the 4GB version is recommended.
+> The Nvidia Jetson Nano 2GB Developer Kit may work for some projects, but the 4GB version is recommended.

 ### Setting Up Tools